lnis-uofu/LSOracle/docs/source/lsoracle/mixed.rst

 Two-Step Mixed Synthesis
 =========================

-This method also uses classification but it is slighty different than the method described above.
-This method also partitions an AIG network and performs classification but it only optimizes partitions that have been classified to use AIG optimization.
-The resulting network is then partitioned and re-classified and now MIG classified partitions are optimized.
+This method also uses classification, but it is slightly different.
+This method also partitions an AIG network and performs classification, but it only optimizes partitions that have been classified to use AIG optimization.
+The resulting network is then partitioned and re-classified, and now MIG classified partitions are optimized.
 Similar to the above command, the flag -b can be used instead of -c cnn_model.json to use a brute force method for classification.

 .. code-block:: c++